 Is sterilization a realistic option?

-A chemical option “close” in terms of development, but implementation still a ?
+A chemical option “close” in terms of development, but implementation still a ways off

-Oral ingestion mechanism?
+Oral ingestion mechanism being researched

 Good for integrated management but not stand along cure all

 What is communicating/organizing force behind educating public (especially the urban population?) about importance of keeping ranching operational and not being converted to development or vineyards?